saienduri/vllm-docs/rocDecode-README.md

 ### Other details:

-* The above steps shows how to run the videoDecode sample on the docker with a smaple video provided by AMD.
+* The above steps shows how to run the videoDecode sample on the docker with a sample video provided by AMD.
 Any other HEVC/AVC video can be used on rocm 6.2 docker.

 * To get a list of all the parameters that can be passed to the smaple, there is a help option.